-Kathleen Asdorian, Of Counsel to Press, Dozier & Hamelburg, counsels clients in the areas of residential real estate, commercial law and canon law.
-She is the owner and managing partner of Foundation Title, Inc., which provides consulting and settlement services for residential and commercial properties.
+Kathleen Asdorian, Of Counsel to Press, Dozier & Hamelburg, counsels clients in the areas of residential real estate and commercial law.
+She performs residential and commercial settlements for Counselors Title, LLC and is the owner and managing partner of Foundation Title, Inc.

-She is an Adjunct Professor in the Columbus School of Law at the Catholic University of America, teaching "Land Transactions and Finance” and “Social Justice and the Law: Catholic Social Teaching.”
+She is an Adjunct Professor in the Columbus School of Law at the Catholic University of America, teaching "Real Estate Transactions” and previously taught “Social Justice and the Law: Catholic Social Teaching” and "Zoning Law."

 Kathleen Asdorian holds a J.D. from The Columbus School of Law at the Catholic University of America and a J.C.L. in Canon Law, also from the Catholic University of America.
 She is admitted to practice in Maryland, Washington, D.C. and Pennsylvania.